 Ask for forgiveness.
 People go soft when you admit mistakes.
 Once, my partner did something terrible and came running to me, accepting his mistake and asking for forgiveness.
 I couldn’t be angry with him.

 Sophocles, the ancient Greek tragedian, said that truth is always the strongest argument.

-A friend of mine once told me that she peed while climbing stairs as she was drunk and laughing and the toilet was still two minutes away.
+A friend of mine once told me that she peed while climbing stairs as she was laughing and the toilet was still two minutes away.
 I told her it was okay and that we all do it.
-I have never done it but who knows the future?
-What if I have done worse?
+I have never done it but what if I have done worse?
 No one is perfect.

 Martin Luther said, judge people by their own principles, not yours.

-Replace screen time with people time in your relationships.
+Replace screen time with people’s time in your relationships